 PERSONAL TRAINING AND SACRIFICE

 Working out and getting in shape is always well worth the effort.
-The results you get from regular exercise is rewarding for a multitude of reasons.
+The results you get from regular exercise are rewarding for a multitude of reasons.
 But to get the reward, you have to put in the work, or as they say, “no pain, no gain,” and it’s true.
 You can’t get the muscle mass or tone that you’re looking for without pushing yourself and experiencing a little bit of the pain that comes with heavy lifting, or cardio.
-What comes after a solid workout is the soreness.
+What comes after a solid workout is soreness.

 Some of us look forward to soreness, as though it’s a prize for the work you put in, others see it differently.
 However you perceive soreness, there are reasons for why you feel sore directly after a workout, as well as days later.